israkhan-ba/LearnJS/NEW/IN-DEPTH/Concepts_Hoisting.md

 _this term you'll not find in JavaScript document_

 "It's a general way of thinking about how execution context (specifically the creation and execution phases) work in JavaScript"

+### Only declarations are hoists, and not innitializations
+If you initialize variable by some value, it won't be hoisted. so your variable will returns undefined.